chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 transaction and reports the result status to the RPC consumer.
 The Requester's session implementation then determines the session ID and slot for the failed request and performs slot recovery to make that slot usable again.
-Otherwise, that slot could be rendered permanently unavailable.
+Otherwise, that slot is rendered permanently unavailable.

 When an NFS session is not present (for example, when NFS version 4.0 is in use), a transport error does not indicate whether the server